hamishtodd1/msb/README.md

 # What is this?
-This is a game, originally a [board game](https://www.overcomingbias.com/2018/08/my-board-board-game.html)) designed by the social scientist / philosopher Robin Hanson, turned into a video game.
-The boardgame is about, on the surface, betting on murder mysteries.
-But really it is deeper than that.
+This is a video game, originally a [board game](https://www.overcomingbias.com/2018/08/my-board-board-game.html), about betting on murder mysteries.
+At least that's what it is on the surface!
+Really it is a bit deeper.

+# Who made it?
+The video game version was made by me, Hamish Todd.
+I'm a software developer and interactive visualization researcher with a PhD in molecular graphics.
+You can read more about me on my [personal website](http://hamishtodd1.github.io/).
+I'm @hamish_todd on twitter, and my email is my first name, then my surname, then the numeral 1, at gmail.

+The original boardgame was created by social scientist Robin Hanson in 1989 as a way of exploring and illustrating a very interesting idea of his: Prediction Markets.

-# "Prediction Markets"?
+# What is a "Prediction Market"?
-Murder She Bet (MSB) is actually an as-simple-as-possible example of a Prediction Market (PM), an institution designed by Hanson that has enormous potential utility for corporate strategy and community organization, but also, I would say, for science and politics.
-Prediction Markets encourage making probabilistic predictions, where your beliefs and your levels of confidence in those beliefs both become explicit (although PMs are usually anonymous).
-This is a good thing, both board games and in decision-making institutions, for three reasons:
+Murder She Bet (MSB) is an as-simple-as-possible example of a Prediction Market (PM), an institution that has enormous potential utility.
+Obvious uses include corporate and military strategy (Best Buy used them to decide on HD-DVD vs Blu-Ray, and the US military used them to predict terrorist attacks), but also for science funding, community organization, and politics.
+Prediction Markets encourage making probabilistic predictions where your beliefs and your levels of confidence in those beliefs both become explicit (although PMs are usually anonymous).
+This is a good thing -both for decision-making institutions and board games!- for three reasons:

 1. Bayesian statistics is an objectively very helpful way to see the world, and you get better at it with practice.
-When playing MSB, people seem to use it intuitively.
-If two new suspects are introduced, almost by definition they start out with equal probability.
-But when new information comes along (eg, "the victim changed their will"), there's a clear sense in which all the players "update" by thinking "would I see this evidence in the situation where suspect X hasn't done it?
+When playing MSB, people use it intuitively.
+Whenever, in the TV show, new information comes along (eg, "the victim changed their will"), there's a clear sense in which all the players "update" by thinking "would I see this evidence in the situation where suspect X hasn't done it?
 Would I see it in the situation situation where they have done it?", and adjust their bets accordingly.
 They even try to form a clear anticipation of something to happen in the next few scenes - you see them buying 3 bets, waiting, and then selling the bets if they don't see what they expected.
 It's science!
 Of a kind.

-2. People often lie, to others and themselves, about what they really believe is going to happen.
-But that becomes basically impossible when there's a prediction market around.
-If you watch a murder mystery in the ordinary way (on the sofa, with your family), you expect to see a lot of people posturing, saying crap like "oh well of COURSE X did it then, you'll see I'm right".
+2. Humans often lie, including to themselves, about what they honestly believe is going to happen.
+But lying about your beliefs becomes basically impossible when there's a prediction market around.
+When you watch a murder mystery in the ordinary way, without MSB, you expect to see a lot of people posturing, saying crap like "oh well of COURSE X did it then, you'll see I'm right".
 With a prediction market, if a person *wants* to say something like that, everyone knows what they should do: *if they really believe 100% that that person is guilty*, they will buy every bet on that suspect.
 If they don't do this, i.e. they don't "put their money where their mouth is", you know they don't mean what they said.

 3. Prediction markets aggregate information in a sophisticated way.
 As you play, you'll see that, at any given time, the price of a suspect's bets tells you the probability that the players ascribe to the belief that that suspect did it (because people who think the market price "should be higher" can buy a bet, and those who think it "should be lower" can sell bets).
 So now suppose you're an organization who has money to spend on acquiring information about the future, such as a scientific funding body, or a political party, or a firm.
 You want to find some "consensus opinion".
 You can set up a PM, with cash rewards, that will be played by everyone who has confidence in their knowledge of what questions your PM.
 From looking at the prices of bets on the different outcomes, you can figure out what the concensus is.

 Hanson has written more on PMs to predict how scientific theories will hold up [(link)](http://mason.gmu.edu/~rhanson/futarchy.pdf), and even for deciding what policies to implement to give voters what they want out of a government [(link)](https://mason.gmu.edu/~rhanson/gamble.html).

-# Can I contact you?
-Please do, I'm @hamish_todd on twitter.
-My email is my first name, then my surname, then the numeral 1, at gmail.

 # Original motivation: board game versus video game
 I originally wanted to make this because I was interested in the difference between physical activities / board games and virtual activities / video games.
 Murder, She Bet exists as a board game; I wanted to compare it with what it's like as a video game.
 I originally started this project during my PhD, which was in part focussed on the related question of whether [Dynamicland](dynamicland.org) will turn out to be a good idea.